Arnold & Son Constant Force Tourbillon Hands-On

 August 23, 2015

 The hand-wound 3Hz movement (caliber A&S5119), features 39 jewels and has a 90-hour power reserve.
-Its components are made of nickel-silver and steel, with palladium treated bridges and a NAC treated main plate.
+Its components are made of nickel-silver and steel, with palladium treated bridges and an NAC treated mainplate.
 Bridges are hand chamfered with polished edges and brushed surfaces.
-Additional touches includes screwed gold chitin and screws with bevelled and mirror polished heads.
-The tourbillon cage is mirror polished with hand chamfered polished edges and circular satin-fisnihed surfaces.
+Additional touches include screwed gold chitin and screws with beveled and mirror polished heads.
+The tourbillon cage is mirror polished with hand chamfered polished edges and circular satin-finished surfaces.

 A 46 mm diameter red gold case with cambered sapphire crystal and see-through caseback houses this superbly decorated and technically unique movement, while allowing views of the components at work from both sides.
 Water-resistance is 30 meters and the watch comes with a hand-stitched brown alligator leather with patina.
 Limited to 28 pieces.
 (Ref.
 1FCAR.B01A.C112C)

 This is a ridiculously technical movement, as we’ve come to expect from Arnold & Son.
 The constant force, the tourbillon and the deadbeat seconds make for a very nice combination.